Diagnose breast cancer from fine-needle aspirate images using OpenNN

 - An unscaling layer.

-The NeuralNetwork class is responsible for building the neural network and properly organizing the layers of neurons using the following constructor.
-If you need more complex architectures, you should see NeuralNetwork class.
+class is responsible for building the neural network and properly organizing the layers of neurons using the following constructor.
+If you need more complex architectures, you should see the NeuralNetwork class.

-const Index hidden_neurons_number = 6; NeuralNetwork neural_network(NeuralNetwork::Classification, {input_variables_number, hidden_neurons_number, target_variables_number});
+const Index hidden_neurons_number = 6; NeuralNetwork neural_network(NeuralNetwork::ModelType::Classification, {input_variables_number}, {hidden_neurons_number}, {target_variables_number});

-Once the neural network has been created, we can introduce information in the layers for a more precise calibration
+Once the neural network has been created, we can input data in the layers for more precise calibration.

 neural_network.set_inputs_names(inputs_names); neural_network.set_outputs_names(targets_names);